 Childbirth is an amazing process of giving birth and this process can vary quite extensively from person to person and even from birth to birth.

-Childbirth is also known as Labour, Delivery, Birth, Partus, and even Partiurition.
+Childbirth can also be termed as Labour, Delivery, Birth, Partus, and even Partiurition.

-Sometimes we can go along with normal expectations of how things will go and in some cases, they should be thrown out the window.
+Sometimes the progression of Childbirth will go along with normal expectations, and in some cases, they should be thrown out the window.

 An Interesting fact is that at any given time almost 3.25% of the female population is pregnant.